Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function

 Now let us see what happens when we replace $z$ by $-t/x$.
 According to the above analysis, the geometric series in Eq.\ (\ref{nine}) is divergent whenever $\Re\, (-t/x) >1$.
-As $t$ ranges from zero to infinity there will always be values where it is divergent provided $\Re\, x<0$.
-For these values of $t$ and $x$ we require the regularised value of the geometric series because the series is outside the barrier of convergence.
+As $t$ ranges from zero to infinity there will always be values where it is divergent for $\Re\, x<0$.
+For these values of $t$ and $x$ we require the regularized value of the geometric series because the series is outside the barrier of convergence.
 Rather than determine the exact regions where the convergent and divergent regions apply, we simply introduce Equivalence\ (\ref{fifteen}) into Eq.\ (\ref{nine}).
 Then we obtain

 for $|{\rm arg}\, x| \neq \pi$.
-In other words, we have obtained Dingle's result given by Eq.\ (\ref{seven}) here, although with one major difference.
+In other words, we have obtained Dingle's result given by Eq.\ (\ref{seven}) here, but with one major difference.
 That is, we now have an equivalence symbol instead of an equals sign, which informs us that the series may be divergent for certain values of $x$.
 Even when it is convergent, the series may only be conditionally convergent, which is equally troublesome to treat.
-Therefore, we have seen that regularisation is crucial for handling terminants contrary to Paris's comments \cite{par14}.
+Therefore, we have seen that regularization is crucial for handling terminants.